nosana-ci/learn.nosana.com/docs/sdk/manage-deployments.md

 # Manage Deployments

-Use the Nosana TypeScript SDK to list, inspect, stop, and archive deployments.
+Use the Nosana TypeScript <Glossary term="SDK">SDK</Glossary> to list, inspect, stop, and archive deployments.

 ## Prerequisites